Particular/docs.particular.net/nservicebus/upgrades/6to7/index.md

 ## Scheduled tasks

-In Version 6 scheduled tasks would be invoked as a separate `System.Task` using `Task.Run`.
+In Version 6, scheduled tasks were invoked as a separate `System.Task` using `Task.Run`.

 This would mean that: